 - An SEO campaign should improve your connectivity to others in your industry.

 - An SEO campaign should enhance other digital efforts.
 (Consider the number of touches to convert a potential client.)
-They may see a social media post, then a Google Ad, then eventually look up something organically and click through to your website.
+They may see a social media post, then a Google Ad, eventually look up something organically, and click through to your website.

-- An SEO campaign should provide you data that can be used in other parts of the business.
+- An SEO campaign should provide data that business owners can use in other parts of the business.
 (A Competitor analysis can show you other markets or product offerings that are viable).

 Senior-level SEO consultant that enjoys helping businesses learn how to SEO their website since 2007.
 I have over 20 years of experience helping business owners realize their goals through process development, data-driven decision-making, and simplifying complex processes.